Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Numerical Results

-As for the previous case, we also performed a grid search for 64QAM setup.
-All models were trained with a block size of 128 symbols.
+As for the previous case, we also perform a grid search for 64QAM setup.
+All models are trained with a block size of 128 symbols.
 Fig.~\ref{fig:tfrhoallqvsflopconvexsweep64qam2setsscattertogether} shows the scatter plot for the performance versus complexity, for all model variations by sweeping over the hyper-parameters for 64QAM in Table~\ref{tbl:grid_searchqam}.
-In the figure, blue and red colored dots are used to show the results for Transformers with and without mask, respectively, and blue and red lines are employed to depict the envelopes associated to the best performing Transformers with and without mask, respectively.
+In the figure, blue and red colored dots are used to show the results for Transformers with and without mask, while the blue and red lines are employed to depict the envelopes associated to the best performing Transformers with and without mask, respectively.
 We observe that the Transformers provide an excellent nonlinear compensation performance as the best models have improved Q from 6.5 dB (linear case) to 8.17 dB, a 1.67 dB improvement at the training launch power of 3 dBm.
 Also in this setup, the attention mask boosts the performance at lower complexity regions with almost no loss in general.